Seat belt: Efficacy

-In 2001, Congress directed NHSTA to study the benefits of technology meant to increase the use of seat belts.
-NHSTA found that seat belt usage had increased to 73% since the initial introduction of the SBR system.
+In 2001, the House Appropriations Committee directed NHTSA to study the benefits of technology meant to increase the use of seat belts.
+NHTSA found that seat belt usage had increased to 73% since the initial introduction of the SBR system.
 In 2002, Ford demonstrated that seat belts were used more in Fords with seat belt reminders than in those without: 76% and 71% respectively.
 In 2007, Honda conducted a similar study and found that 90% of people who drove Hondas with seat belt reminders used a seat belt, while 84% of people who drove Hondas without seat belt reminders used a seat belt.

 In 2003, the Transportation Research Board Committee, chaired by two psychologists, reported that "Enhanced SBRs" (ESBRs) could save an additional 1,000 lives a year.
-Research by the Insurance Institute for Highway Safety found that Ford's ESBR, which provides an intermittent chime for up to five minutes if the driver is unbelted, sounding for 6 seconds then pausing for 30, increased seat belt use by 5 percentage points.
+Research by the Insurance Institute for Highway Safety found that Ford's ESBR, which provides an intermittent chime for up to five minutes if the driver is unbelted, sounding for six seconds then pausing for 30, increased seat belt use by five percentage points.
 Farmer and Wells found that driver fatality rates were 6% lower for vehicles with ESBR compared with otherwise-identical vehicles without.

 Delayed start

-Starting with the 2020 model year, some Chevrolet cars will refuse to shift from Park to Drive for 20 seconds if the driver is unbuckled and the car is in "teen driver" mode.
+Starting with the 2020 model year, some Chevrolet cars refused to shift from Park to Drive for 20 seconds if the driver is unbuckled and the car is in "teen driver" mode.
 A similar feature was previously available on some General Motors fleet cars.